Half day Private Skopje walking tour

-This walking tour is the best way to explore the city center, the main square and the Old Skopje bazaar
+Walking tour is the best way to explore the new and old part of Skopje.

 Skopje is not only a city with centuries-long history and traditional values but also the capital of Macedonia as well.
 It covers an area of 225 km2 and its position makes it an important crossroads of south-eastern Europe.
 It is situated in the Skopje valley, on the banks of the Vardar, the biggest Macedonian river, at the height of about 245 meters above sea level.
 The average temperature is 13.5° C.